-Dagcoin built ontop of Byteball, another DAG currency.
+Dagcoin is built on top of Byteball, another DAG currency.

-Crackcoin claims to use cross verified transaction on a lean graph.
+Crackcoin claims to use cross-verified transactions on a lean graph.
 I’ve found no evidence to support this claim thus far, sorry crack heads.

 As you can see the unique currencies described above are already beginning to flood out of the gates and flatter one another if you get my drift hence in my own perfectly humble opinion they’re already not unique.

-Of the ones above I personally like both IOTA and Hcash but, to be honest, I have my doubts about they’re ability to scale and in the way that they store data.
+Of the ones above I personally like both IOTA and Hcash but, to be honest, I have my doubts about their ability to scale and the way that they store data.

 It’s nothing concrete because I am honestly just a layman, so it’s just a gut instinct.
 I do sincerely wish them all the very best because I think they’re doing great things and I think we’ll see more DAG and hybrid systems of currency and technology being released in the very near future.